jrbn/kognac/README.md

 cmake ..

-(If you want to build the DEBUG version of the library, add the parameter: -D CMAKE_BUILD_TYPE=Debug. e.g. cmake -D CMAKE_BUILD_TYPE=Debug ..)
+(If you want to build the DEBUG version of the library, add the parameter: -DCMAKE_BUILD_TYPE=Debug. e.g. cmake -DCMAKE_BUILD_TYPE=Debug ..)

 make